a perennial herb inhabiting rocks or gravel in rocky coastal areas.

 a rosette way.
 The radical leaves, each measuring 5-15cm in length,

 bases become narrow to grow petiole-like.
-Lateral branches come out
+Lateral branches emerge

 from the axils of the radical leaves, the upper portions diagonally